torproject/torspec/proposals/328-relay-overload-report.md

 reflecting their loads from different component of tor.

-Then, we propose that 3 new lines be added to the extra-info document (see dir-spec.txt, section 2.1.2) if only the overload case arrise.
+Then, we propose that 3 new lines be added to the extra-info document (see dir-spec.txt, section 2.1.2) if only the overload case arises.

-This following describes a series of metrics to collect but more might come in the future and thus this is not an exhaustive list.
+The following describes a series of metrics to collect but more might come in the future and thus this is not an exhaustive list.

 # 1.1.
 General Overload